 Mat 5:20 For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.

 What am I teaching you?
-The fact is that unless it goes beyond, the thing of yours, the virtue, the better of the academics and elites, never ever will you ender into the the realm of the skies.
+The fact is that unless it goes beyond of yours, the virtue, the better of the academics and elites, never ever will you enter into the realm of the skies.

 This verse contains one of those tricky transitions between the singular second person to the plural second person.
 This is, of course, hidden in English.

 The word translated as "for" means "what" in an abrupt question.
 It seems to work better this way if we want to avoid a difficult sentence structure.
 This phrase is very similar to what we see in Mat 5:18, but without the "really."

 The Greek word translated as "say" also means "to teach."
 Christ usually uses it to address his teaching.
 The word "I" is part of the verb form, not a separate pronoun.